Sometimes science gets things wrong…

 Sometimes you’ll read claims that low-fat diets are bad when trying to conceive.

 Unfortunately, this statement is NOT entirely accurate based upon the scientific literature.
-According to research presented in the original Fertility Diet, the amount of fat consumed by reproductive-age women has not been associated with infertility.
+According to research presented in the Fertility Diet book by Dr. Jorge Chavarro and Dr. Walter Willett, the amount of fat consumed by reproductive-age women has not been associated with infertility.

-Interestingly, Harvard researchers foundthat women who ate ≥ 2 servings of low-fat dairy per day had an 85% higher risk of ovulatory infertility (failure of a mature egg to be released by your ovaries) compared to those who ate full-fat dairy products.
-As we discuss in another post, this correlation is probably not related to the dairy being low-fat, but the hormones left behind as a result of skimming the full-fat milk.
+Interestingly, the Harvard researchers found that women who ate ≥ 2 servings of low-fat dairy (e.g., skim milk) per day had an 85% higher risk of ovulatory infertility compared to those who ate full-fat dairy products (e.g., whole milk).
+As we discuss in another post, this correlation is probably not related to the different forms of dairy being low-fat, but the hormones left behind as a result of skimming the full-fat milk.

 Take-home point – don’t sweat the amount of fat in your diet, but there might be something about the type of fat that matters!

-Just like carbohydrates, fats are often broken down into good fats and bad fats.
+Just like carbs, dietary fats are often broken down into good fats and bad fats.

 As we pointed out at the beginning of this article, we need fats for our body to function, so this isn’t necessarily the best classification.
 With that said, some forms of fat are healthier than others.